How to Negotiate a Change in Your Home Insurance Value

 Before we get into what you can do about a dwelling value that you find too high, it's important to understand the two main reasons your dwelling value may be at that amount.
 Your value on your home insurance policy can increase due to one of three factors, inflation, insurance inspection, and the cost of reconstruction.

 You may have had an evaluator come to your house for an insurance home inspection.
 The inspector reviewed the condition of the home and calculated the cost of reconstruction and recommended an increase in the dwelling value to your home insurer.

 Even if you just bought a new home and are insuring it for the first time, the agent or insurance broker did some calculations.
 They used a standard cost tool and basic information you provided them with to determine the insured dwelling reconstruction cost.

 People often think that just because an insurance company sends them something, it is written in stone.
-It can happen that the insurance estimate for the reconstruction of your home is wrong.
+However, the insurance estimate for the reconstruction of your home can be wrong.

 Your insurance is about protecting your assets, so if you feel something is off, you have every right to call your representative and ask questions or request a review.
 Very often, if you have a good case to present, your insurance broker or agent will submit your request to the insurance underwriter, and your case can be reviewed.